Hay fever injection - how can it help?

 And finally, how long does it take for the injection to take effect?

-Kenalog is very effective and would take no more than 5days to subside symptoms.
+Kenalog is very effective and it would take no more than 5 days for the symptoms to subside.

-If you would like to arrange a consultation with Dr Rupa Parmar please call the centre, 0121 456 0880 and one of our team will be happy to help.
+If you would like to arrange a consultation with Dr Rupa Parmar please call the centre on 0121 456 0880 and one of our team will be happy to help.